35 perfect gifts to pamper the beauty lover in your life

 Peter Thomas Roth Mix, Mask & Hydrate Set ($75; nordstrom.com)

 Peter Thomas Roth is known for luxurious skin care, and the brand's masks are no exception.
-With this six-piece gift set, you'll be saving a ton: Originally valued at over $200, you're getting five face masks (like the 24K Gold Mask Pure Luxury Lift & Firm Mask) and the Water Drench Hyaluronic Cloud Cream Hydrating Moisturizer for just $75.
+With this six-piece gift set, you'll be saving a ton: Originally valued at over $200, the five face masks (like the 24K Gold Mask Pure Luxury Lift & Firm Mask) and the Water Drench Hyaluronic Cloud Cream Hydrating Moisturizer are yours for just $75.

 Glow Recipe Let It Glow ($48; sephora.com)